Manuel Margot Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.47 team ERA that ranks second across all league pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.46).

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (59 total, one per game).
+- Twins pitchers combine to give up 61 home runs (one per game), the sixth-fewest in baseball.

-- In his most recent appearance on Thursday against the Cleveland Guardians, the right-hander threw 5 2/3 innings, giving up six earned runs while surrendering eight hits.
+- The righty last appeared on Saturday against the Cleveland Guardians, when he threw six scoreless innings while giving up four hits.

+- The 27-year-old has an ERA of 2.33, with 7.8 strikeouts per nine innings, in eight games this season.
+Opponents have a .205 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.